pantheon-systems/documentation/source/content/guides/drupal-9/drupal-9-unhosted-composer/05-contrib-custom.md

 ### Modules and Themes

-Complete the steps below if you have modules and themes that you would like to move to your new site.
+If you have modules and themes that you would like to move to your new site, navigate to the Pantheon site directory and...

-1. Navigate to the Pantheon site directory and copy modules from the local directory of the old platform site:
+-  Copy modules from the local directory of the old platform site:

     ```shell{promptUser:user}
     cp -R ../FORMER-PLATFORM/modules/custom web/modules